xavierdidelot/TransPhylo/README.md

 # Tutorial

-See R vignette for now.
-More coming soon.
+The TransPhylo tutorial can be downloaded [here](https://raw.githubusercontent.com/wiki/xavierdidelot/TransPhylo/TransPhylo-Tutorial.pdf).
+This tutorial is also available within the R package as a vignette.
+There will be more instructions and tutorials coming soon.

 # Getting help